x-tensive/Examples.dpaLinkTool/README.md

 ```powershell
 dpaLinkTool.exe push indicators --from "20.10.2020 00:00:00" --to "20.10.2020 04:00:00" --cfg "cfg.xml"
 ```
-Receives indicator values for the specified period [from, to], then utilize connectors to transfer data to external systems.
-The list of indicateros and applyed connectors are defined in "cfg.xml":
+Receives indicator values for the specified period [from, to], then utilizes connectors to transfer data to external system.
+The list of indicators and applied connectors are defined in "cfg.xml":

 ```xml
 <?xml version="1.0" encoding="utf-8"?>